 / Papers / Scheduling for Reduced Tail Task Latencies in Highly Utilized Datacenters

-In the 15th ACM Symposium on Cloud Computing, Nov 2024
+In proceedings of the 2024 ACM Symposium on Cloud Computing, Nov 2024

 Abstract.
 Modern datacenters run diverse workloads that increasingly comprise data-parallel computational jobs.
 There has been a steady rise in their demand leading to high-volume traffic.
 To meet these demands, datacenter providers operate their clusters at levels of high utilization.
 We show that under such conditions, existing schedulers impose large wait times on tail tasks, leading to long job completion time.